Operating the Computer Mouse

 Class 1

-Students will be able to identify the different parts and functions of a computer mouse.
+Students will be able to identify the different parts and functions of the computer mouse.

 Operational Definition